accoumar12/easy-bike-fitting/Readme.md

 # Easy Bike Fitting

-Project aiming at providing an interface for cyclists to adjust their position on the bike, powered by AI.
+Project aiming at providing an interface for cyclists to adjust their position on the bike.